Kroc/PortaDOOM/PortaDOOM/files/ports/crispy-doom/README.Music.txt

-Doom has a memorable and atmospheric soundtrack.
+﻿Doom has a memorable and atmospheric soundtrack.
 Like many games of the era, it is MIDI-based.
 Chocolate Doom includes a number of different options for music playback, detailed below.